NASA-IMPACT/hls-sentinel2-downloader-serverless/lambdas/link_fetcher/README.md

 ## Development

-This Lambda makes use of `pipenv` for managing depedencies and for building the function when deploying it.
+This Lambda makes use of `pipenv` for managing dependencies and for building the function when deploying it.

 To get setup for developing this project, run: